RationAI/xopat/modules/annotations/convert/README.md

     meta            custom metadata, unlike with presets this is only an override value: it is a {id: any} map presetID        a numerical preset id binding
-    layerID         a numerical layer id binding, experimental id              annotation ID, can be undefined, unused by the core module author
+    layerID         a numerical layer id binding, experimental id              annotation ID, can be undefined, unused by the core module, supported for external use instanceID      instance ID, defines consistently annotation as perceived by the user author
     created